ngiann/GaussianVariationalInference.jl/docs/src/index.md

 ## What's this package for?

-Approximate a posterior distribution with a Gaussian by minimising Kullback-Leibler divergence.
+Approximate a posterior distribution with a Gaussian by minimising Kullback-Leibler divergence [^1].